mdabashar/bangla_word_embedding/README.md

 # CheckWord2Vec_CBOW.ipynb
 This code is to check pretrained Word2Vec CBOW.

+We have pretrained word vectors using CBOW of Word2Vec and put them on  the following two links.

 The word vectors are pretrained with:

 vector_dimentions=300, sliding_window_size=5, min_count=2, iteration=100, hs=1